vega/altair/doc/documentation/displaying.rst

 Once you have successfully installed these packages, you should have new binary files ``vl2vg``, ``vg2png``, and ``vg2eps`` within your node root directory.

-With this set-up, you can use the installed command-line utilities to save your chart:
+With these packages properly installed, you can use the ``savechart`` method to save a chart to file:

 >>> from altair import Chart, load_dataset
 >>> data = load_dataset('cars', url_only=True)